 Arousal: The Secret Logic of Sexual Fantasies by Michael Bader offers some valuable perspective from a psychotherapist.
 His focus is on how we often use our fantasies as a way to gain control or mastery over some part of our lives.
 While I think he makes some sweeping statements that simply aren’t true, this book is full of useful insights.
 It was also part of what helped me understand that one of the purposes of a sexual fantasy is to help us create a particular emotional outcome.

 The Ultimate Guide to Sexual Fantasy by Violet Blue is the go-to resource for figuring out how to play with fantasies.
 It’s full of inspiring ideas, helpful tips, and practical suggestions for making sure you create the experience you really want.
 It’s definitely more of a how-to guide than the first two books, and I think it complements them well.

 Enough to Make You Blush by Princess Kali is technically about playing with erotic humiliation, but it offers far more than that.
 This is one of the best guides for how to get inside your partner’s head and find the things that excite them.
 There are also lots of useful tips for creating the emotional safety that allows people to connect with those deep desires.

 As a somatic sex educator and relationship coach, I want to help you find new ways to create the relationships and the sex life that support you and make you thrive.
-Get in touch with me to schedule a free 30 minute Get Acquainted skype call.
+Get in touch with me to schedule a free Get Acquainted call.
 Let’s talk about what’s going on for you and how I can help you make sex easy.